An Empirical Study on Variance-based MC Dropout Uncertainty-Error Correlation in 2D Brain Tumor Segmentation: Results and Discussion

 \subsection{Uncertainty Analysis}

 The results from the uncertainty analysis across different augmentations are mentioned in Table 4.
 As seen in Table 4, scaling showed the least mean total uncertainty value.
 To further interpret model confidence, we generated per-image visualizations including predicted masks and per-pixel uncertainty maps.
 For clarity in the heatmap, a Gaussian filter ($\sigma = 1$) was applied to the per-pixel uncertainty maps.
 This smoothing was used only for visualization purposes; all quantitative analyses, including uncertainty metrics and correlation with segmentation errors, were computed on the raw, unsmoothed uncertainty values.
 These visualizations, as shown in Figure 2, show that the predicted uncertainty for the same input image across different augmentation settings shows visible differences.
 While there was visual difference between uncertainty maps, quantitative correlation with error remained low and constant across different augmentations, as shown in subsection IV (C).
-This indicates that per-image uncertainty maps obtained are not reliable indicators of error-prone regions.
+This indicates that per-image uncertainty maps derived from MC Dropout variance are not reliable indicators of error-prone regions in this setting.